Where is Lithuania located?

 Our capital city has always been at the crossroads of Eastern and Western cultures.
 The city’s historical buildings are charming for their differing styles, featuring elements of Gothic, Renaissance, Baroque and Classicism.
 Narrow streets in the Old Town and spacious, open squares provide evidence that Vilnius was never inclined to shake off the influence of alien cultures.
 Indeed, quite the opposite – it always showed them respect and readily used them for the city’s embellishment.

-Today, our capital city is a modern, homely and welcoming city full of culture and creation.
+Today, as well as other Baltic capitals, Vilnius is a modern, homely and welcoming city full of culture and creation.
 It is a place where you can see talking statues, hear music being played, smell good food and have adventures.
 You can get to the centre of Vilnius by boat, take to the sky in a hot-air balloon, pick some beautiful liverleaves from the forest in the middle of town, or count stars from the top of the hill where the legendary iron wolf howled in Gediminas’s dream.

 We are unified with our neighbours by history and roads of common culture and trade that branch off through these countries.
 We formed an expanded Grand Duchy of Lithuania in the 15th century with what are now Poland, Belarus, Russia and part of Latvia, making it the biggest country in Europe.
 We had common rulers, artists, writers, poets and architects.